a stack of Russian currency

 How to express the future using “planning” verbs?

-The future can also be expressed by using the present tense of a “planning” verb like verbs that refer to future plans such as собираться[sabiRAtsa](to get ready) and планировать[plaNEEravat](to plan) + an infinitive (either perfective or imperfective).
+The future can also be expressed by using the present tense of a “planning” verb like verbs that refer to future plans such as собираться[sabiRAtsa](to get ready) and планировать[plaNEEravat](to plan) + an (either perfective or imperfective).

 • present tenseimperfective infinitive